 Environmental Law Initiative - Judicial review of plan rule

-Find out about the Environmental Law Initiative’s application for judicial review of our decision to include rule 5.63 in the Canterbury Land and Water Regional Plan.
+During 2025, the Environmental Law Initiative (ELI) applied for judicial review of our decision to include Rrule 5.63 in the Canterbury Land and Water Regional Plan (LWRP).

-Current status: The High Court heard the case on 12 and 13 May, 2025, with a decision pending.
+Current status: The High Court heard the case on 12 and 13 May 2025 and released its decision in December, to decline the application for judicial review.

 Judicial review timeline